xfacta/Automotive-InputOutput-Circuits/README.md

 **Light inputs:**
 - Parkers and Low beam are active high
-- High beam is active low, inverted by a schmitt trigger to active high
+- High beam is active low, inverted by a ~~schmitt trigger~~ opto coupler placement to active high

 **Sounds**
 Each main Arduino (Fuel/Temp / Tacho / Speedo) outputs a warning signal and/or Oil Pressure warning signal.
 These are actioned